jimratliff/GenoMac-user/scripts/0_TODOs.md

 (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

 ############### GenoMac-system
-- ❑ Why does GenoMac-system scripts/settings have a file from GenoMac-user!?!?!?!? 🤪
+- ✅ Why does GenoMac-system scripts/settings have a file from GenoMac-user!?!?!?!? 🤪
-  - ❑ interactive_ask_initial_questions.sh
+  - ✅ interactive_ask_initial_questions.sh
+    - ✅ DELETED

 ############### GenoMac-user
 - ✅ Renamimg 0_initialize_me.sh to 0_initialize_me_first.sh